PubInv/GlussCon/index.md

 configuration (but on a large scale.)
 The hope is that in this way a work person can easily control the GlussBot/Tetrobot in doing tasks that would otherwise be difficult to specify.

-The GlussCon project is led by Evan Bartilson and Joshua Hannan, with input from Robert L. Read.
+The GlussCon project was originally led by Evan Bartilson and Joshua Hannan, with input from Robert L. Read.
+The current volunteer is Avinash Baskaran.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/B5CEYXGaeq0" frameborder="0" allowfullscreen></iframe>

 # Progess So Far

-The GlussCon project is just beginning.
+The GlussCon project is still early in its evolution.

 The current system functions to remote controller the first tetrahedron of the glussbot robot.
 The system consists of the 3D printable parts that implement the turret joint while holding linear potentiometers.
 The pots are multiplexed through a 16 channel MUX chip (only 6 channels in use presently).
 They are